llm-operator/docs/docs/source/install.rst

 Step 5.
 Create an RDS instance
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We will create an RDS in the same VPC as the EKS cluster so that it can be reachable from the LLM Operator components.
+We will create an RDS in the same VPC as the EKS cluster so that it can be reachable from the LLMariner components.
 Here is an example command for creating a DB subnet group and an RDS instance.

 .. code-block:: console